gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 1. Define one type-level map that acts as a source of truth, describing all the commands.
 2. Then create one generic method that behaves just like the overloads we saw earlier.

-The type-level map is keyed using the command name.
-Its value is another type-level map that always has the structure:
+The type-level map uses command names as it keys.
+Each one of its values is another type-level map that has the structure:

 ```ts
 type CommandType = {